faceleg/pagesofinterest.net/_posts/2019-11-06-there-is-no-software-engineering-skill-shortage.md

 ### Be careful of subtle biases in your hiring material

 **Preamble**: Research shows there are significant advantages to be gained by having a diverse and inclusive team.
-Topics in this section have been written about extensively, including articles in Forbes, Gartner and the Harvard Business Review: [diverse teams doing the right thing most of the time](https://www.forbes.com/sites/forbescoachescouncil/2019/09/09/the-benefits-of-creating-a-diverse-workforce/#5fa0cd8d140b), [generally perform better than monocultures](https://www.gartner.com/smarterwithgartner/diversity-and-inclusion-build-high-performance-teams/) and [how to disrupt bias on your existing teams](https://hbr.org/2019/11/how-the-best-bosses-interrupt-bias-on-their-teams?ab=hero-main-text).
+Topics in this section have been written about extensively, including articles in Forbes, Gartner and the Harvard Business Review: <a href="https://www.forbes.com/sites/forbescoachescouncil/2019/09/09/the-benefits-of-creating-a-diverse-workforce/#5fa0cd8d140b" target="_blank">diverse teams doing the right thing most of the time</a>, <a href="https://www.gartner.com/smarterwithgartner/diversity-and-inclusion-build-high-performance-teams/" target="_blank">generally perform better than monocultures</a> and <a href="https://hbr.org/2019/11/how-the-best-bosses-interrupt-bias-on-their-teams?ab=hero-main-text" target="_blank">how to disrupt bias on your existing teams</a>.

 I'd like to focus on how you can change your hiring process to cut off the source of clones.
 This will increase your pipeline of diverse candidates, enabling you to build out and maintain a diverse and inclusive team.

 **Problem**: Your job ad and hiring process are designed to hire people who look and think like you.

 **Background**: This is a tough pill to swallow.
 I thought I had done everything possible to ensure my job advert was as attractive as possible to all candidates.
 I was committed to creating a diverse and effective team.
 I'd consulted people in my community of different gender and cultural backgrounds from me on my advert content.
-I passed it through the [gender decoder](http://gender-decoder.katmatfield.com) & [Joblint tool](https://joblint.org).
+I passed it through the <a href="http://gender-decoder.katmatfield.com" target="_blank">gender decoder</a> & <a href="https://joblint.org" target="_blank">Joblint tool</a>.

 Only 2 of the 60 or so qualified applicants were women, and only 15 of the remaining 58 were not caucasian males.
 Something was obviously wrong.
 The issue was no longer with the advert itself, but with what happened next: the process through which an applicant registers interest was hilariously broken.